-In Q1, Parkit continued its transformation into an industrial real estate platform by adding additional investment properties, continuing its development of its expansion properties and streamlining the operations.
-The Company's parking assets operations continue to improve as air travel and business activity recover from the effects of COVID-19.
+In Q2, Parkit continued its transformation into an industrial real estate platform by adding 3 additional investment properties, continuing its development of its expansion properties and streamlining the operations.
+The Company's parking operations continued to improve as air travel and business activity recover from the effects of COVID-19.